Glock 43X vs SIG Sauer P365

 MatchMyGun Verdict

-If you prioritize shootability, grip comfort, and Glock reliability โ†’ buy the Glock 43X with S15 magazines.
+If you prioritize shootability, reliability, and aftermarket support → buy the Glock 43X with S15 magazines.